diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 Your active configuration is: [default]
 ```

 > **Note**: `GOOGLE_APPLICATION_CREDENTIALS` are not used by the gcloud client tools and there is no way to set this.
 See also [here](https://serverfault.com/questions/848580/how-to-use-google-application-credentials-with-gcloud-on-a-server).
-It is only used for **service accounts**.
+It is used for **service accounts** only.

 There are many command options available which you can explore by yourself easily.